ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - for a dxd matrix, there are *at most* d eigenvalues
   - triangular matrices contain eigenvalues on the main diagonal
   - `eigenvalues` are the same regardless of `left` or `right` eigenvectors
+  - --> sum is Trace
+  - --> product is Determinant
 - $\Delta$
   - like an identity matrix, but each eigenvalue down the diagonal
 - `characteristic polynomial`